Skip to main content

 3. Open Gripper

-Place Object is an example subtree that will place an object at a pre-defined waypoint.
+Place Object is an example subtree that will put something in the robot's end effector at a pre-defined waypoint.
 Adding the Look at Table subtree before placing the object is needed so that the planner will approach the placement point from above.
-This will make the robot stack the blocks!

 Your finished Stack Blocks objective should look like this: